lammps/lammps/doc/src/comm_modify.rst

 cutoffs are determined per atom type, a type specifier is needed and cutoff for one or multiple types can be extended.
 Also ranges of types using the usual asterisk notation can be given.

+The *cutoff/bytype* option applies to *multi* and automtically sets communication cutoffs for each particle type based on the largest interaction distance between two particles of the same type.
+This method is only compatible with Newton on and the *bytype* neighbor style.
+See the :doc:`neighbor bytype <neighbor>` command for more information.

 These are simulation scenarios in which it may be useful or even necessary to set a ghost cutoff > neighbor cutoff: